buzzer-re/gofast/README.md

 # GoFast

-A HTTP downloader accelerator for Linux like [axel](https://github.com/axel-download-accelerator/axel), but faster.
+A HTTP downloader accelerator like [axel](https://github.com/axel-download-accelerator/axel), but faster.

 ## What is this ?